Alcohol and Drug Abuse – Workforce Development

-The Alcohol and Drug Abuse Division (ADAD) is teamed up with other Divisions within the Department of Health to focus on workforce development strategic initiative contained in SAMHSA’s Strategic Plan, Leading Change 2.0: Advancing the Behavioral Health of the Nation 2015-2018.
-The initiative highlights 4 major goals: increase training and educational tools and core competencies; develop and support the deployment of peer providers; track behavioral health workforce needs; and, influence and support funding for the behavioral health workforce.
-In addition, ADAD reinforces the Hawaii Department of Health Strategic Plan 2015-2018 https://health.hawaii.gov/opppd/files/2013/04/Hawaii-Department-of-Health-Strategic-Plan-2015-2018-081616.pdf.
+The Alcohol and Drug Abuse Division (ADAD) is working with other Divisions throughout the Department of Health on a workforce development strategic initiative contained in SAMHSA’s Strategic Plan, Leading Change 2.0: Advancing the Behavioral Health of the Nation 2015-2018.
+The initiative highlighted 4 major goals: increase training and educational tools and core competencies; develop and support the deployment of peer providers; track behavioral health workforce needs; and, influence and support funding for the behavioral health workforce.